noydb/duhmap/README.md

 Note: for `SPRING` & `DEFAULT` bean types, the method will be implemented but immediately return null.

 #### `ignoredStrictChecks`
-Disable compilation failure by specifying any combination of the string values below (when `strictChecks=true`)
+Disable compilation failure by specifying any combination of the string values below (when `strictChecks=true`).

 - `ignoredFields`
 - `mismatchingFields`
-- TODO `ignoredMethods`
+- `ignoredMethods`
-- `typeSafe`: By default, the processor will enforce identical types between source and target fields.
-Disabling this rule can allow [widening](https://docs.oracle.com/javase/specs/jls/se7/html/jls-5.html#jls-5.1.2), however be careful not to map inconvertible types
+- `typeSafe`: by default, the processor will enforce identical types between source and target fields.
+Disabling this rule can allow [widening](https://docs.oracle.com/javase/specs/jls/se7/html/jls-5.html#jls-5.1.2), however be careful not to map inconvertible types.

 #### `strictChecks`

 Throw compilation errors if any of the criteria listed below are not met:
 - Specified ignored fields do not exist on the source and target classes.
-- Specified ignored methods do not exist within the annotated interface
+- Specified ignored methods do not exist within the annotated interface.
 - The source and target class possess a different number of fields.
-- The source and target possess fields whose names differ.
+- The source and target class possess fields whose names differ.
-- The source and target classes do not possess corresponding fields whose types differ.
+- The source and target class possess corresponding fields whose types differ.

 ---